 This section includes a collection of exotic plants to highlight your gardens.

 Even though many of them can give a garden a tropical effect, the plants here have form, color and texture differences that make each one a special favorite in Florida landscape design.

-The many varieties of dracaena and cordyline like the popular Ti plant are favorites for the unusual foliage color of certain ones, and the upright growth habit that allows these plants to fit in narrow spaces.
+The many varieties of dracaena and cordyline such as the popular Ti plant are favorites for the unusual foliage color of certain ones.

 Some tropical accent plants, like amaryllis and agapanthus, have strappy leaves, while others are more grass-like (African iris).

 Then there are the enormous leaves of elephant ears or the spiky, upright crinum lilies.

 We've also included some succulent plants such as agave, many with blue-green or blue-gray foliage.